pantadeusz/cppdepsystem/README.md

 # cppdepsystem

 This is my small repository for managing cpp dependencies.
-This is work in progress
+This is work in progress.
+If you wish to contribute, then feel free to open pull request.
+I cannot promis that this will be resolved quickly (my other projects).

+Currently tere are mosly my own dependencies and projects, some of them are currently closed source (sorry), but the engine for cpp dependency management is here for free.

 ## cmake configuration